Crowdfunding: Significant campaigns

+Crowdfunder UK prize draws to win tickets to Glastonbury Festival

+Since 2024, Glastonbury Festival has run annual prize draws on the Crowdfunder platform, offering tickets to raise funds for humanitarian causes.
+In March 2024, a draw offering 20 pairs of tickets to the sold-out 2024 festival raised £639,720 from public entries; Glastonbury Festival matched the total, bringing the combined sum to £1,279,440 for the British Red Cross, Oxfam, and War Child.
+In 2025, a second draw offering 25 pairs of tickets raised a further £929,480 for Médecins Sans Frontières, again with Glastonbury matching the total raised.

 Crowdfunding for Statue of Liberty

 In the summer of 1885, crowdfunding averted a crisis that threatened the completion of the Statue of Liberty.
 Construction of the statue's pedestal stalled due to a lack of financing.
 Fundraising efforts for the project fell short of the necessary amount by more than a third.
 New York Governor Grover Cleveland refused to appropriate city funds for the project, and Congress could not agree on a funding package.

-Recognizing the social and symbolic significance of the statue, publisher Joseph Pulitzer came to the rescue by launching a five-month fundraising campaign in his newspaper The World.
+Recognizing the social and symbolic significance of the statue, publisher Joseph Pulitzer launched a five-month fundraising campaign in his newspaper The World.
 The paper solicited contributions by publishing articles that appealed to the emotions of New Yorkers.
 Donations of all sizes poured in, ranging from $0.15 to $250.
 More than 160,000 people across America gave, including businessmen, waiters, children, and politicians.
 The paper chronicled each donation, published letters from contributors on the front page, and kept a running tally of funds raised.

 The campaign raised over $100,000 (roughly $2 million today) allowing the city to complete construction of the pedestal.
 Pulitzer and The World simultaneously saved the Statue of Liberty and gave birth to crowdfunding in American politics.